sbelakho2/apex-mediation-platform/docs/Monitoring/GRAFANA_DASHBOARDS.md

 sum(rate(analytics_events_failed_total[5m]))
 ```

-Failed writes due to validation, schema errors, or ClickHouse issues.
+Failed writes due to validation, schema errors, or Postgres issues.
 Should be <1% of total.

 #### Success Rate